When you get older you’ll move into either adult or young adult care from child care, most healthcare professionals call this transition.

 There are a few things that will be different when you start in the adult clinic.
-The biggest change you might notice is that your new healthcare team will start talking to you directly about your diabetes, the care you’re getting and different treatments not your parents.
+The biggest change you might notice is that your new healthcare team will start talking to you directly – not to your parents – about your diabetes, the care you’re getting, and different treatments.

 Getting used to adult care might take you a while which is normal.
 Other changes you might notice are: